-- Guiding by Royal Heights tour leaders Julie and Norman Bruce with the assistance of our expert Italian local guides.
+- Guiding by Royal Heights tour leaders Julie and Norman Bruce with assistance of our expert Italian local guides in each area.

 - Visa fees.
-Canadian passport holders do NOT require a visa for Italy.
-Your passport must be valid for 3 months beyond the date you leave the Schengen Area (i.e. until at least Sept 13th 2021, if you are returning to Canada directly after finishing our Italy tour.)
+Canadian passport holders do NOT currently require a visa for Italy.
+Your passport must be valid for 3 months beyond the date you leave the Schengen Area (i.e. until at least Sept 11th 2022, if you are returning to Canada directly after finishing our Italy tour.)

-- Lunches (except on June 7 & 9 when we include LUNCH in place of dinner.)
+- Lunches (except on Mon June 6th and Wed June 8th, when we include LUNCH instead of dinner.)